ISCI-NCTU/vision_docs/docs/source/demos/demoAnis.rst

 **On kuka-viz or kuka-viz2**

-Last step is to merge the kinects and run tracking mux kinect_tracking Just fill in topic_name1 for using only one Kinect Fill in topic_name2 and topic_name3 if you want to merge 2 or 3 kinects It is equivalent to:
+Last step is to merge the kinects and run tracking mux kinect_tracking

+Just fill in topic_name1 for using only one Kinect.
+Fill in topic_name2 and topic_name3 if you want to merge 2 or 3 kinects

+It is equivalent to:

 .. code-block:: bash